 - 1.1 NMITE is committed to providing a safe and positive study and living environment for our students and to promote the health, safety, and wellbeing of all of our community members.
-NMiTE recognises that mental health is just as important as physical health: Everyone has mental health and like physical health, it fluctuates along a spectrum from good to poor. - Maintaining a healthy work-life balance is essential in ensuring mental and physical wellbeing.
+NMITE recognises that mental health is just as important as physical health: Everyone has mental health and like physical health, it fluctuates along a spectrum from good to poor. - 1.2 Maintaining a healthy work-life balance is essential in ensuring mental and physical wellbeing.
 Achieving the balance helps maintain good mental health, promotes physical health and wellbeing, increases the ability to engage positively and productively with studies and helps a student to become a rounded individual with resilience and confidence to face challenges that may arise throughout life. - 1.3 With this policy, we recognise our duty of care to all within our community, we aim to support our students and create a healthy and happy environment.
 We want everyone to feel valued and be treated fairly.
 NMITE believes that no student should be disadvantaged from succeeding in their studies due to mental health difficulties or conditions.
-NMITE is committed to providing flexibility in order to facilitate students' success.
+NMITE is committed to providing flexibility to facilitate students' success. - 1.4 This policy contributes to the achievement of objectives detailed within the NMITE Mental Health and Wellbeing Strategy.